 Learn something new every day More Info... by email

-As there is less risk of splitting the wood grain when using a nail gun than when using a hammer, nail guns are especially useful in delicate projects such as the application of indoor trimming.
+As there is less risk of splitting the wood grain when using a nail gun than when using a hammer, these tools are especially useful in delicate projects such as the application of indoor trimming.
 A nail gun sets the nail in one motion, reducing the chance of slips and bumps that can ruin delicate woods.
 Most models also include a rubber safety nose to protect the wood from friction.

 Do you know of any websites that talk about the history of nail guns, how they have changed, pictures, what they might look like in the future etc.